Green House Team Members

 Board Of Directors

-Hayden F. Heaphy, Jr.
+Hayden F. Heaphy, Jr., President

 Tommi is Director of Continuous Improvement at Sheridan Memorial Hospital.
 Having graduated from Sheridan College in 2014 with her associate degree in nursing, she began working at Sheridan Memorial Hospital as a Registered Nurse, moving to Welch Cancer Center due to her interest in oncology and then receiving a national certification in oncology.
-After obtaining her bachelor’s degree in nursing from the University of Wyoming in 2016, she accepted a position as the manager of Welch Cancer Center.
-Knowing healthcare administration provided the opportunity to make a positive impact in the overall quality of care and ensure excellent patient experiences, she obtained her Masters of Business Administration and Masters of Science in Nursing Dual Degree with a focus in Healthcare Administration from the University of Mary in December 2019.
+After obtaining her bachelor’s degree in nursing from the University of Wyoming in 2016, she accepted a position as manager of the Welch Cancer Center in 2017.
+With a strong interest in administration, she obtained her Masters of Business Administration and Masters of Science in Nursing Dual Degree with a focus in Healthcare Administration from the University of Mary in December 2019.
 Recognized as the Wyoming Nurses Association Northeast New Nurse of the Future in 2018, Tommi was credited as a nurse who focuses on advocating and serving patients with exceptional patient-centered care.
 Tommi is a lifelong resident of Sheridan and is passionate about quality healthcare and patient experiences and brings this to her service on the Green House board.
 In her free time, she enjoys camping, four wheeling and exploring in the Bighorns with her husband and children.